-[29] The sanctions that we impose must be sufficiently severe to establish that both Schiemann and others will be deterred from misconduct.

-[30] Our orders must also be proportionate to Schiemann's misconduct (and the circumstances surrounding it).
+- [29] The sanctions that we impose must be sufficiently severe to establish that both Schmidt and others will be deterred from misconduct. - [30] Our orders must also be proportionate to the misconduct (and the circumstances surrounding it) of Schmidt.

 Previous orders